sshuair/torchsat/README.md

 TorchSat is an open-source deep learning framework for satellite imagery analysis based on PyTorch.

 >This project is still work in progress.
-If you want to know more about it, please refer to the [Roadmap](https://github.com/sshuair/torchsat/wiki/Roadmap) .
+If you want to know the latest progress, please check the [develop](https://github.com/sshuair/torchsat/tree/develop) branch.

 **Hightlight**
 - :wink: Support multi-channels(> 3 channels, e.g. 8 channels) images and TIFF file as input.